dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 That is to say, we can now write test code the same way we write any other code - via the tools of functional programming!

 If you're a haskell programmer, your reaction at this point probably is "well, yeah."
-But for Scala, I think this is a game changer, and I hope you're as excited about this as I am!
+But for Scala, I think this is a game changer.
+I have been coding tests like this for a while now, I'm pretty happy with the results, and would like to present this approach and its implications.

-## Short digression - going the last mile
+## Going the last mile

-While tests in `weaver-test` are values, when using the default API, *making sure* a test is executed is side effectful.
-What we mean by this is that in the following snippet:
+Tests in `weaver-test` are values.
+However, when using the *default* API exposed, making sure a test is executed is still side effectful.

+In the following snippet:

 ```scala
 test("some test") {